jimmywarting/native-file-system-adapter/README.md

-The api is designed in such a way that it can work with or without the ponyfill if you choose to remove or add this It's not trying to interfear with the chaning spec by using other arguments/properties that may conflict with the feature changes to the spec
+The api is designed in such a way that it can work with or without the ponyfill if you choose to remove or add this It's not trying to interfear with the chaning spec by using other arguments/properties that may conflict with the feature changes to the spec none spec options are prefixed with a `_`

-( The current minium supported browser I have choosen to support is the ones that can handle import/export ) ( Some parts are lazy loaded when needed )
+( The current minium supported browser I have choosen to support is the ones that can handle import/export )<br>
+( Some parts are lazy loaded when needed )

 ### Using